⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medtronic plc

-A global leader in medical technology, services, and solutions.
-Specializes in cardiovascular, diabetes, surgical, and neuroscience therapies.
+A global leader in medical technology, services, and solutions, specializing in cardiovascular, neuroscience, surgical, and diabetes care products.

 Johnson & Johnson